-The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on certain corrosion-resistant steel products (CORE) from Taiwan covering the period of review (POR) June 2, 2016, through June 30, 2017.
-The administrative review covers three producers/exporters of subject merchandise.
-Commerce selected two respondents for individual examination: 1) collectively, Prosperity Tieh Enterprise Co., Ltd. (Prosperity), Yieh Phui Enterprise Co., Ltd. (YP), and Synn Co., Ltd. (Synn); and 2) Sheng Yu
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on certain corrosion-resistant steel products (CORE) from Taiwan covering the period of review (POR) July 1, 2017 through June 30, 2018.
+This administrative review covers three producers/exporters of the subject merchandise: (1) Yieh Phui Enterprise Co., Ltd. (YP) and Synn Industrial Co., Ltd. (Synn) (collectively, YP/Synn), (2) Prosperity Tieh Enterprise Co., Ltd. (Prosperity), and (3) Sheng Yu Steel Co., Ltd. (SYSCO).
+We preliminarily

 1 In the less-than-fair-value (LTFV) investigation of the AD order, we collapsed Prosperity, YP, and Synn and treated them as a single entity.
 See Certain Corrosion-Resistant Steel Products from Taiwan: Final Determination of Sales at Less Than Fair Value and Final Affirmative Determination of Critical Circumstances, in Part, 81 FR 35313 (June 2, 2016) and accompanying Issues and Decision Memorandum (IDM) at Comment 3 (Taiwan CORE LTFV Final); unchanged in Certain Corrosion-Resistant Steel Products from India, Italy, the People's Republic of China, the Republic of Korea and Taiwan: Amended Final Affirmative Antidumping Determination for India and Taiwan, and Antidumping Duty Orders, 82 FR 48390 (July 25, 2016) (Order).
-No party challenged the underlying collapsing finding with respect to YP and Synn in the instant review and, as such, we preliminarily determine to collapse YP with its affiliate Synn and thus continue to treat YP/Synn as a single entity for the purposes of this proceeding.
-For a further discussion of the affiliation and collapsing determinations, see memorandum, "Administrative Review of the Antidumping Duty Order on Certain Corrosion-Resistant Steel Products from Taiwan: Preliminary Affiliation and Collapsing Memorandum for Yieh Phui Enterprise Co., Ltd. and Synn Industrial Co., Ltd.," dated concurrently with this memorandum (Affiliation-Collapsing Memo).
-The determination to collapse Prosperity with Synn was challenged by respondent parties in the investigation and is subject to pending litigation in that proceeding.
-As discussed in greater detail in the Affiliation-Collapsing Memo, we find that the
+The determination to collapse Prosperity with Synn was challenged by respondent parties in the investigation and was subject to pending litigation in Taiwan CORE LTFV Final.
+In the first antidumping duty administrative review, we determined to no longer collapse Prosperity with YP and Synn but we continued to collapse YP and Synn and treat them as a single entity.
+Our treatment of YP and Synn remains unchanged in this instant review.
+See Certain Corrosion-Resistant Steel Products From Taiwan: Preliminary Results of Antidumping Duty Administrative Review and Partial Rescission of Antidumping Duty Administrative Review; 2016- 2017, 83 FR 39679 (August 10, 2018); unchanged in Certain Corrosion-Resistant Steel Products From Taiwan: Final Results of Antidumping Duty Administrative Review; 2016-2017, 83 FR 64527 (December 17, 2018); amended by Certain Corrosion-Resistant Steel Products From Taiwan: Amended Final Results of Antidumping Duty Administrative Review; 2016-2017, 84 FR 5991 (February 25, 2019).